By David Joel Miller.

 Identifying the needs that you have.

-One significant reason you may be unable to get your needs met is because you may be unclear about what those needs are.
+One significant reason you may be unable to get your needs met is that you may be unclear about what those needs are.
 Think about those things that you would like more of in your life.
 Other things you may want less of in your life.
 What specifically will you need in order to feel that your needs have been met?

 It can help to write out these lists.
 Sometimes you will have a very specific list of things you need.
 You may need a ride going somewhere, you may need help with shopping, or it may be an emotional need that you want to meet.
 Some needs are easier to identify than others.

-On occasion you may not be clear what your needs are.
+On occasion, you may not be clear what your needs are.
 You may simply feel uneasy, anxious or discouraged.
-Spend some time thinking over what these needs are.
+Spend some time thinking about what these needs are.
 It may help to discuss your unmet needs with a friend or supporter.
 Be careful not to insist that this friend or supporter must be the one to meet that need.
 Once you’ve identified specifically what the need is which must be met, you can move on to the next part of the process.

 Can you meet this need yourself?

 It’s likely that some of the needs you have, you will be able to meet yourself or you can learn to meet this need.
 Work on identifying specifically how you could go about meeting your need rather than being dependent on others.
 You may have to develop a written plan to help you in the process of learning to meet your own needs.
 Begin by identifying the things you need which you can learn to do yourself.
 But what if you can’t meet this need yourself?

 Who should you ask to get these needs met?

 The next step in the process of learning to get needs met involves identifying who might be able to do that for you.
 Maybe your need involves a problem with a business or government agency that you are dealing with.
 You may need to talk to a specific person in order to get that problem solved.
 Be sure that you are talking to the person who might be able to help you with this issue.